davidagitlen/Tripedia-fe/README.md

 ### Setup

-If you'd like to run the app locally, you can clone down this repo and run `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If you'd like to run the app locally, you can clone down this repo, run `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### ScreenShots